kapouer/express-dom/README.md

 * dom(...).prepare(opts, plugin1, plugin2, ...)
   Set options and/or plugins for DOM loading without running embedded scripts not loading resources.
   Plugins are appended to the list of plugins (opts.plugins or default list).
+  Prepare is meant to modify the DOM from server-side.

 * dom(...).load(opts, plugin1, plugin2, ...)
   Set options and/or plugins for DOM loading and runs embedded scripts;
   does not load resources by default.
   Plugins are appended to the list of plugins (opts.plugins or default list).
+  Load is meant to modify the DOM using client scripts.

 These methods return an express middleware and are chainable, they do nothing before the middleware is actually called by express.